ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 </blockquote>

 We can't use Ubiquitous Language with different customers and in our code base but we can use it on a smaller scope: a single organization.
-Within a single organization Ubiquitous Language is an invaluable tool;
+Within a single organization Ubiquitous Language is an invaluable discovery tool;
 Ubiquitous Language exploration has become the cornerstone of our [Evenstorming](http://ziobrando.blogspot.it/2013/11/introducing-event-storming.html) process (..more on [slideshare](http://www.slideshare.net/andreabalducci/alam-aeki-guida-illustrata-alla-modellazione-di-un-dominio-con-event-sourcing-event-storming)).